5 reasons to discover Buenos Aires

 Buenos Aires is both a city and a province - things can get confusing.
 The city, known as Capital Federal, is the federal capital of the country, with its own legislature and governor, similar to Washington DC in the USA.
 Bordering the city is the province of the same name, so yes, Buenos Aires borders Buenos Aires.

 Whilst the city of Buenos Aires is about the size of Patagonia’s Perito Moreno glacier (80 square miles), the province is vast, about the size of Britain and Portugal combined.
-Both the city and province sit in the pampas, one of the world's largest prairies stretching for hundreds of miles inland, and home to the mystical gaucho or Argentine cowboy.
+Both the city and province sit in the pampas, one of the world's largest prairies stretching for hundreds of miles inland, and home to the legendary gaucho or Argentine cowboy.

 Having called Buenos Aires home for years, I think it’s the best place in the world for eating pizza, with a serious cheese overload!
 This is a legacy from the Italian immigrants who made their homes here.
 Try the classic pizzerias on Corrientes Avenue: Las Cuartetas, Los Inmortales or Güerrin.
 Be sure to wash down your tasty slice with a glass of sweet Moscato wine, for a truly authentic experience.